ajarboso/Exploratory-Data-Analysis-on-Spotify-2023-Dataset-ARBOSO/README.md

 tracks_month.columns = ['Month', 'Track Count']
 tracks_month
 ```
+- This code groups the tracks by the month of release, counts the number of tracks released in each month, and organizes the result into a new DataFrame called tracks_month.
+Using value_counts() on the released_month column, it calculates the number of releases for each month, then sorts the months in ascending order using sort_index() to ensure the months are in order.
+Finally, it renames the columns to Month and Track Count for clarity

 Output:
 ![image](https://github.com/user-attachments/assets/da3add75-4645-4fc7-b342-f43c79aa56b7)

 #### Plotted number of tracks released each month:
 ```
+- To analyze patterns, you can observe if certain months consistently have more releases than others.
+For example, a particular month might show a peak in releases, indicating a trend.
+Here's a code to plot the results and see which month has the most releases:

 # Plot the number of tracks released per month
 plt.figure(figsize=(10, 6))
 plt.bar(tracks_month['Month'], tracks_month['Track Count'], color='palegreen')